bt0DotNinja/OpenDataDayWorkshop/README.md

 This repository has the open data day workshop content for the UAM AZC

 The main theme of this workshop is analyzing the crime issues around our university.
-The data sources are open data from goverment and citizens.
+The data sources are open data from government and citizens.

 ## Prerequisites